seanhess/tpm/README.md

 TPM has its own definition installer to demonstrate how to use the library, and to provide early access to features.

 Install dependencies by reading any `.json` file that is similar to `package.json`.
-This installs the dependencies to `types/:folder/:file.d.ts`.
+This installs the dependencies to `types/:folder/:file.d.ts` by default.

     tpm install package.json -o types/
     tpm install bower.json -o types/